-Human brain is a typical encryption and decryption processing device with low energy consumption and high efficiency.
+The human brain is a typical encryption and decryption processing device with low energy consumption and high efficiency.
 The brain can store learned concepts in memory and recall them when it sees partial or broken patterns.
-Franklin et al. [32] proposed a structured event memory model (SEM) of event cognition, illustrating human abilities in event segmentation, memory and generalization.
-SEM can be extended to a high-dimensional input space to produce humanoid event segmentation for natural video data, and illustrates a wide range of memory phenomena.
+Franklin et al. [32] proposed a structured event memory model (SEM) of event cognition, illustrating human abilities in event segmentation, memory, and generalization.
+SEM can be extended to a high-dimensional input space to produce humanoid event segmentation for natural video data.
+It also demonstrates various memory phenomena.
 Sun et al. [33] proposed a new model humanoid visual cognitive and language-memory network for visual dialog (HVLM) to simulate global and local dual-view cognition in the human visual system to comprehensively understand images.
-Inspired by humanoid perception and memory we explored a new model of face privacy protection for urban large-scale camera monitoring with.
-The research of this algorithm is of great significance to the research of video information compression and storage, character recognition and personal privacy protection.
+Inspired by humanoid perception and memory, we explored a new model for face privacy protection in urban large-scale camera monitoring.
+The research of this algorithm is of great significance to the research of video information compression and storage, character recognition, and personal privacy protection.

 III.
 PROPOSED APPROACH